 Background & Genesis

-The revised 8 criteria and 37 indicators for SFM have been included in the New National Working Plan Code 2014 by the MoEFCC, Government of India for sustainable management of forests and conservation of biodiversity in the country.
+The 8 criteria and 37 indicators for SFM have been further refined and are included in the New National Working Plan Code 2014 by the MoEFCC, Government of India for sustainable management of forests and conservation of biodiversity in the country.

 Also, the Government of India constituted a "Task Force on Initiating Forest Certification in India" under the Chairmanship of the Director General of Forests & Special Secretary MoEFCC, GoI in 2004.
 This task force constituted a National Forest Certification Committee in Oct 2007 to suggest a framework for initiating Forest Certification in India.
-The task force recommended setting of an Indian Forest certification Council in line with other countries like Malaysia, Brazil, Chile etc. The coordinator of centre of SFM&FC is a member of this task force as well as the national committee, representing IIFM.
+The task force recommended establishment of an Indian Forest certification Council in line with other countries like Malaysia, Brazil, Chile etc. The centre of SFM&FC at IIFM provided key inputs for task force as well as the national committee.

-In the backdrop of the above happenings at the national level and the growing awareness about sustainable forest management & forest certification at global level and the increasing demand for legally sourced & certified timber in developed markets, IIFM has set up the Centre for Sustainable Forest Management & Forest Certification (SFM & FC) in February 2006.
-The centre is expected to generate pool of knowledge and understanding on this emerging field of Stainable Forest Management & Forest Certification for the development of forestry sector in the country.
+In the backdrop of these developments at the national level and the growing awareness about sustainable forest management & forest certification at global level and the increasing demand for legally sourced & certified timber in developed markets, IIFM decided to set up the Centre for Sustainable Forest Management & Forest Certification (SFM & FC) in February 2006.
+The centre is mandated to generate pool of knowledge and understanding in the field of Stainable Forest Management & Forest Certification help develop forestry sector in the country.

 Coordinator - Centre for SFM and Forest Certification